bullintheserver/linuxstudysessions/README.md

 ### Kali
 - Pen-testing

+### CentOS
+- Among most suitable for business
+    - As well as Ubuntu LTS
+        - Better support
+    - Stable vers of Debian GNU/Linux also often used for enterprise
+- Incorporates all Red Hat products
+- Free to use

 ## EMBEDDED SYSTEMS

 - Linux > proprietary: cross vendor platform compatibility, development, support, and no license fees.